Therapies & Well-Being

 The programme is designed to:

 The programme has ran for the second time this year and has been well attended.
-If you are interested in being part of the next programme please contact Marion our Deputy Headteacher.
+If you are interested in being part of the next programme please contact the school office.